MicroEJ/docs/ApplicationDeveloperGuide/gettingStartedApp.rst

 - Open the run dialog (:guilabel:`Run` > :guilabel:`Run Configurations...`).

-- Select the :guilabel:`MicroEJ Application` :guilabel:`HelloWorld Main` that is created by the previous chapter.
+- Select the :guilabel:`MicroEJ Application` > :guilabel:`HelloWorld` that is created by the previous chapter.

-- Open :guilabel:`Execution` tab and select :guilabel:`Execute on Device`
+- Open :guilabel:`Execution` tab and select :guilabel:`Execute on Device`.

+- Set :guilabel:`Settings` checkbox to :guilabel:`Build & Deploy`.

 .. figure:: images/basic-launcher.png
    :alt: Execution on Device